Marius Mason: Trial

 According to Assistant U.S. Attorney Hagen Frank, the 20-year sentence sought by the prosecution would be "the most onerous sentence imposed in a case of this sort".

 At the trial, the prosecution argued that "A good cause does not justify the worst means.
 That's not how society works."

 During the three-hour hearing, Mason said, "I am genuinely sorry to those who were personally frightened by my actions ...
 I meant to inspire thought and compassion, not fear."
 After the sentence, defense lawyer John Minock stated that he would appeal, commenting, "I'm shocked.
 It's grossly out of proportion to other cases."

 Personal life

-Mason transitioned in 2016 while in federal prison, and was reported as the first trans man to do so.
-He came out to friends and family two years prior.
+Believed to be the first man to begin sex transition in federal prison, Marius came out as transgender in 2014, but was prevented from receiving medically necessary testosterone as part of transgender hormone therapy until 2016.

+In 2021, Mason was transferred to the male section at FCI Danbury, and in 2022, he was approved by the Bureau of Prisons for sex reassignment surgery.
+However, as a result of an anti-trans executive order issued on the first day of the second Trump administration, Mason's surgery was canceled and he was returned to the women's section at Danbury.